Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Use Of Big City Police Crime Dashboard Data-Are City Crime Numbers An Accurate Indication Of National Crime?

 Why do I include crime reports based on big-city crime dashboards?
-Three groups now use the method and they are driving the current conversation of whether crime is increasing or decreasing in the United States based on reported crimes.
+Three groups and national news organizations now use the method, and they are driving the current conversation of whether crime is increasing or decreasing in the United States cities based on reported crimes.

-People are tired of waiting for the FBI to release crime data for the previous year in the fall.
-But, interestingly, the FBI is now releasing quarterly national crime data with plans to offer monthly reports.
+People are tired of waiting for the FBI to release crime data for the previous year in late summer or fall.
+But, interestingly, the FBI is now releasing monthly, quarterly, and half-year national reported crime data per their announcement of 2024 yearly crime statistics in August 2025.

-Numbers for 2023 per big city crime dashboard have their own section below.
+Numbers for 2024 and 2025, per big city crime dashboards, have their own section below.
+Warning.
 One private organization’s predictions were mostly inaccurate.
-See page 7.
+They are not alone; preliminary crime reports from the FBI can significantly overstate the percentage of crime decrease offered at the end of the year.

 Decreases in reported crime could also be nothing more than an ebb and flow of crime numbers over time.
 After the Major Cities Chiefs Association report stated that homicides increased by 50 percent and aggravated assaults increased by 36 percent for their cities measured from 2019-2022, it was inevitable that reported violence would decrease regardless of interventions (known as a regression to the mean or average).
-Increases or decreases in crime always change over time regardless of crime interventions.
+Increases or decreases in crime always change over time, regardless of crime interventions.
+Many believe that mayors and others taking credit for reported crime drops are overstating their case.

 Baseline Data

-You can prove any crime statistic based on the year you compare statistics to (baseline data).
+You can prove any crime statistic you want based on the year you compare statistics to (baseline data).
 Most current use of baseline data compares crime to 2019, the year before COVID.
+If a source uses earlier data, be wary of the result.

 Full-Year Crime Reports Versus Preliminary Crime Reports